Questions to Ask in an Interview

 Avoid asking about salary and benefits until you get an offer.
 Let the employer bring up the subject first.
 Focus on the job responsibilities, who will train you and what they consider a typical day.

-Also, be careful not to make an employer feel like you are the one conducting the interview.
+While the preparing questions help to show your interest in the role, you will want to be careful not to make an employer feel like you are the one conducting the interview.
 Prepare interview questions, but do not start out with them.